ssilverman/TeensyDMX/extras/break-timing.md

 BREAK time is 92µs and the typical duration is 176µs; there is no maximum.
 The minimum MAB time is 12µs and the maximum is less than 1s.

-For RDM, the BREAK time can range from 176–352µs and the MAB time can range from 12–88µs.
+For RDM (start code 0xCC), the BREAK time can range from 176–352µs and the MAB time can range from 12–88µs.

+For test packets (start code 0x55), the BREAK time can range from 88–120µs and the MAB time can range from 8-16µs.

 The following table shows BREAK and MAB times and which theoretical baud rates will produce them.
 The rows are sorted by BREAK time and then by MAB time.
 Note